jackrobertscott/authpack-client-190806/README.md

 - Gettings Started Guide
 - Authenticator App Boilerplate
-- API
+- Api

-## API
+## Api

-The API provides you with full access to the Authenticator.
+The Api provides you with full access to the Authenticator.

 ```shell
 npm i --save wga-api